pyunramura/docker-openvpn/README.md

    `docker inspect -f '{{ index .Config.Labels "build_version" }}' pyunramura/openvpn`

 # Advanced usage

+## Make tunnel device on host
+Check if the host machine has a tunnel device with `ls /dev/net` and you will see `tun` if a tunnel device exists.
+If there is no tunnel device, copy the _make_tun.sh_ from my repository root onto your host machine and change into the directory it was copied to and `chmod +x make_tun.sh`, then `./make_tun.sh` to create the device.
+Verify that it has been given the proper attributes with `cat /dev/net/tun`.
+If it has been created successfully it will present a message such as `cat: /dev/net/tun: File descriptor in bad state`.
+Now you can run the container with the `--device /dev/net/tun` option to allow OpenVPN to create the tunnel inside the container.

 ## Connection between containers behind the vpn tunnel
 A container started with `--net=container:<vpn>` will use the same network stack as the `<vpn>` container, and will share the same container IP subnet.
 In addition with docker-compose the command would read `network_mode: service:<vpn>` to get the same result.
 A compose file is provided in the git repository for reference.